Moha33edYasin/Deep-learning-Models/README.md

 To train the model, prepare an input-field set of data and its output field, and call `learn()`, which return the the **loss** and **accuracy** across all **epochs** of the training process.

-👉 *Example:*
+👉 *Implementation:*
 > [!Note]
 > In this case, `xtrain` and `ytrain` are the input and expected output fields, and `ttrain` is the targerted outcome value from the training data points.
-> Ex. `xtrain` is 4x4 an array of pixels of multiple images, `ytrain` contain the expected firing pattern in the last layer for each input, and `ttrain` is the classes of these images.
+> _Ex._ `xtrain` is 4x4 an array of pixels of multiple images, `ytrain` contain the expected firing pattern in the last layer for each input, and `ttrain` is the classes of these images.

 ```python
 loss1, acc1 = nn.learn(xtrain, ytrain, ttrain, lr=0.01, epochs=epochs, batch_size=batch_size)